Thank you to my opponent PeterSimard for creating this thought-provoking debate. I hope we will have an interesting discussion.

 Introduction:

 There are two options.
 Either God exists, or he doesn't.
-In this debate I will be trying to use overwhelming evidence to try and convince CON that God exists.
-CON never required it to be a specific God, so we will be going with God in general.
+In this debate I will be trying to use overwhelming evidence to try and convince CON that a God exists.
+CON never required it to be a specific God, so we will be going with a God in general.

 But first, let's define God: